TraceLA/TraceLABackend/README.md

+Package.json keeps track of all your node modules.
+Type:
+> npm install

+To install a local copy of the node modules.

+Use:
-> npm i
+> npm run dev

-to get all files for the project
+To set up nodemon so you don't have to turn off and on the server for on the backend.